-The University of Alberta seeks government's commitment to the provision of new targeted resources to fund the direct costs of the research and innovation enterprise.
+The University of Alberta seeks government's commitment to the provision of new

 INVESTING IN THE DIGITAL ENVIRONMENT

 The information and computing technologies infrastructure at the university is complex.
 It includes networks to connect buildings and campuses, wireless services, and additional specialized local networks.
 This infrastructure is the foundation of the university's digital environment that supports its academic, research, and administrative requirements, and its aspirations for efficiency and innovation.